tkodyfrey/tkfr222.github.io/_publications/Paper_4.md

 ---
-title: "#4: Assessing students’ perceptions of writing and public speaking self-efficacy in a composition and communication course"
+title: "Assessing students’ perceptions of writing and public speaking self-efficacy in a composition and communication course"
 collection: publications
 permalink: /publications/Paper_4/
 venue: "Journal of Communication Pedagogy"